 Ann Barnes, the police and crime commissioner for Kent, stated: “We used Kent Police’s vetting procedures, which do not normally involve scrutiny of social networks for this grade of post.”

 This needs to change immediately, to avoid giving predatory media outlets easy ammunition with which to destroy the reputation of anyone who enters the public arena.

 As it stands, Paris Brown has had her reputation dragged through the dirt because of things she wrote when she was between the ages of 14 and 16.
 She’s sacrificed the role of a lifetime due to the untenability of her position, and Kent Police has been left embarrassed because the whole affair was allowed to happen in the first place.

 Paris herself said: “I hope this may stand as a learning experience for many other young people.”

 In today’s society, in which online conduct is just as important as real-life conduct, teenagers all over the country would be wise to listen to her words, because as Britain’s first high-profile social media martyr, she knows all too well what it’s like to have your real-life reputation of today destroyed by your online personality of the past.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.